11/iOSBoy/README.md

 Any app that isn't installed through the Apple App Store comes with what's known as an `app certificate`.
 This certificate is how Apple ensures that every app a user installs has been verified by a team of developers at Apple.
 Any unverified app that a user installs has an expiration date and will automaically be un-openable after exactly 1 week.
 While this is considered a _good_ security practice, this ultimatly strong holds users into Apple's terms of service policies - leaving you emulator-less ☹️

-### How emus4iOS Works.
+### How iOSBoy Works.
 How is it Safe?
-`emus4iOS` uses two up and coming technologies to get around Apple's `app certificate` policy and to ensure a secure runtime - `Web Assembly` and `Progressive Web Apps`.
+`iOSBoy` uses two up and coming technologies to get around Apple's `app certificate` policy and to ensure a secure runtime - `Web Assembly` and `Progressive Web Apps`.
 You can learn more about these technologies here: <a href="https://webassembly.org/"> web assembly </a> & <a href="https://web.dev/progressive-web-apps/"> progressive web apps </a>

-The main reason `emus4iOS` is safe is because the entire project runs in the browser.
+The main reason `iOSBoy` is safe is because the entire project runs in the browser.
 None of this code touches your device's hardware, leaving you free to run any potentially malcious game files without it affecting your device.

-To allow you to have a more app-like experience, `emus4iOS` is written to work like a native app, but without requiring you to install anything.
+To allow you to have a more app-like experience, `iOSBoy` is written to work like a native app, but without requiring you to install anything.
 By bookmarking the website on your device, the website will open and feel like an app you downloaded from the app store, while still having the benefits of a safe and easy to use emulator.
 To learn how to bookmark and use the app, checkout the section below.

-### How to Add emus4iOS to My Device
+### How to Add iOSBoy to My Device
-1. Grab your phone and go to https://www.emus4ios.app in the safari app
+1. Grab your phone and go to https://www.iOSBoy.app in the safari app
 2. Click the share icon, and scroll down to `add to homescreen` - this will add the website to your homescreen as if it were an app.
-3. Now open emus4iOS from your homescreen and enjoy
+3. Now open iOSBoy from your homescreen and enjoy